alexcoman/argus-images-scripts/windows-openstack-imaging-tools-argus/README.md

     $KVM -m 2048 -smp 2 -cdrom $ISO -drive file=$VIRTIO_ISO,index=3,media=cdrom -fda $FLOPPY $IMAGE -boot d -vga std -k en-us -vnc :1

 Now you can just wait for the KVM command to exit.
-You can also connect to the VM via VNC on port 5901 to check the status, no user interaction is required.
+You can also connect to the VM via VNC on port 5901 to check the status, no user interaction is required.For connecting to the VM you can use TightVNC,the Remote Host address having the following format: `host-ip:port`

 Note: if you plan to connect remotely via VNC, make sure that the KVM host firewall allows traffic on this port, e.g.: